-This incredible time-lapse can really only be appreciated in its entirety, you will be amazed as you watch various colorful flowers bloom against a black backdrop.
-The entire project took more than 730 hours, with over 7100 photos shot.
+This incredible time-lapse can really only be appreciated in its entirety.
+You will be amazed as you watch various colorful flowers bloom against a black backdrop.
+The entire project took more than 730 hours, with over 7,100 photos shot.
 The best part?
-The photographer implemented a homemade studio, using a cabinet to keep lighting consistent — and all flowers were her own or straight from the garden.
-Amaryllis, Lilies, Zygocactus, Roses, Gladiolus, and Gardenia — all erupt into beauty in their own way, creating a variety that is quite remarkable.
-This was also Katka Pruskova’s first timelapse which has already received a quarter of a million views in its first week.
+The photographer implemented a homemade studio, using a cabinet to keep lighting consistent—and all flowers were her own, straight from the garden.
+Amaryllis, Lilies, Zygocactus, Roses, Gladiolus, and Gardenia all erupt into beauty in their own way, creating a variety that is quite remarkable.
+This was also Katka Pruskova’s first timelapse, and it has already received a quarter of a million views in its first week.
 Enjoy!

 “Some flowers bloomed in hours, some in few days.. therefore the interval between photos varies from few seconds to several minutes depending on the type of flower.”